Guacamelee!: Release

 In July 2015, DrinkBox Studios teamed with the subscription box company, IndieBox, to distribute an exclusive, custom-designed, individually-numbered physical release of Guacamelee!
-This limited collector's box included a flash-drive with a DRM-free game file, official soundtrack, instruction manual, Steam key, and various custom-made collectibles.
+This limited collector's box includes a flash-drive with a DRM-free game file, official soundtrack, instruction manual, Steam key, and various custom-made collectibles.
 In August 2017, Vblank Entertainment released a limited retail version of Guacamelee!
 Super Turbo Championship Edition for the PlayStation 4.
 This release was limited to 3,800 copies.

+Music

+The game's soundtrack is composed by Rom Di Prisco and Peter Chapman.
+The soundtrack includes 30 original tracks for the game with an additional 4 bonus tracks made up of additional mixes and remixes.
+The soundtrack is inspired by Mexican music that is composed with electronic beats, colorful synths, and EDM inspiration.
+A 1xLP vinyl pressing of the OST was released, with a select 20 tracks from the original digital release of the soundtrack.